 To meet Calvin College's insurance requirements, private health insurance must meet the following conditions:

 If you do not know if your current health insurance plan meets these requirements, contact your plan administrator to get accurate information before submitting a waiver form.
+If your insurance is an out-of-state Medicaid plan, you must also submit additional documentation that you are covered in Michigan.

 While we recognize that Canadian students have provincially-subsidized health care administered by their own government, the college feels strongly that the Canadian provincial plans offer only limited coverage for health care received in the United States.
 We therefore require Canadian students to carry supplemental insurance in order to waive out of enrollment in the Student Health Insurance Plan (United HealthCare Student Plan).